Lex Orandi, Lex Credendi: What we pray,

 We also pray for the world around us, for our nation and for all those who work for reconciliation.
 If you would like to have your petitions read aloud by the lay minister simply write them in the intercession book as you enter the nave.

-Pray The Daily Office with us.
+Pray The Daily Office